wizcap/CryptoCurrencyTrader/README.md

 # CryptoCurrencyTrader
-A machine learning program in python to generate cryptocurrency trading strategies using machine learning.
+A machine learning program in python to generate cryptocurrency trading strategies using machine and deep learning on price and forum sentiment data (using natural language processing).
+Based on Sklearn and Tensorflow.
 The script is inspired by both the pytrader project https://github.com/owocki/pytrader, and the auto-sklearn project https://automl.github.io/auto-sklearn/stable/.

 # Disclaimer